ArnoSaine/postinumero/packages/use-async/README.md

 #### Returns

 An array of functions `[useAsync, recall, useAsyncSafe]`.
-Each functions take just the `...args` as their arguments.
+Each of the returned function take just the `...args` as its arguments.

 ### `useAsync(fn[, config[, args]])`